Algo-Workout/AW-T3/daily_log.md

 - Showed the data we inputed inside of the database

 ### Things to work on:
-- Finish the Bulletin Board
+- Finish the Bulletin Board ( Break it down)
-  - Create button when you login
+  - Create Add Post button when you login
-  - Moving the form into logged in state
+  - Moving the form into logged in state in a modal
     - add modal window or seperate page with the form
-  - conditionally render
--
+  - Add the new form entries to the top of the div
+  - on submit click of the form, data gets saved to database,
+    - the form closes and the component refreshes

 - Kevin will work on the counter to have the db match the users we have